 Garland and I had decided, even before Christopher's birth, that he would be our only child.
 I'd laughed when Garland first said that, for how could it be prevented?
 The truth is that, at Garland's age, he hadn't wanted children, but he never could deny me anything I wanted.

-Olivia was still young enough to have more babies, although I could not imagine her in my condition.
+Olivia was only thirty-one, still young enough to have more babies, although I could not imagine her in my condition.
 In fact, I laughed when, a week later, I saw what she had devised to give that appearance so convincingly.
 I don't know why I laughed; she didn't see the humor in the situation.
 Olivia had stopped seeing humor in any situation.

 She wouldn't agree to buy me a new dress, but she herself wore a new one the following week.
 Its striped pattern made her look even taller.